How to Lower your Carbon Footprint with Jeremy Casebeer

 We live in a capitalist society and we’re not going back to hunter-gatherer days anytime soon - we all buy things.
 Deciding if I really need something and how much I’ll use it is a helpful filter before buying.
 It also helps me make a decision to buy something if I agree with the mission and purpose of a brand.

 I’m at the beach daily for 9 months out of the year and my skin takes a beating.
 When looking for a skincare regimen, I knew I wanted and needed something that actually works.
-So when I discovered Caldera + Lab, a plant-based, B-Corp certified brand, with 5 other certifications, I knew I would choose them.
-They run their business with our community and the environment top of mind.
+So when I discovered Caldera + Lab, a plant-based, sustainably-minded brand, I knew I would choose them.
+They run their business with their ingredients and the environment top of mind.

 Making changes isn’t easy.
 But it also doesn’t have to be impossible.
 Rather than being bogged down by perfection, ask ‘What’s the next best step?’.
 Reflect on your actions and keep moving forward.